radapdal/process/webdevelopmentworkflow.md

 ***Tasks***

-Issues that can affect user experience but does not directly pertain to user behaviour.
+Issues that does not require client or user acceptance.

-Tasks are further differentiated as Technical Task, Content Task, and Maintenance Task.
+Example:

-- *Technical Tasks* - issues that need no internal testing, as it is a requirement for other issues.
+- *Technical Tasks* - issues that need no testing, as it is a requirement for other issues.

    Ex.
-Setup site skeleton, create new admin user
+Setup site skeleton, create new admin user, delete unused content

-- *Content Tasks* - issues that affect user experience.

-   These are defined and tested via **UX Criteria**.

-   Ex.
-Reduce font size, change menu color, delete section

 - *Maintenance Tasks* - issues for the website maintenance service.